travis-ci/docs-travis-ci-com/user/languages/elixir.md

       otp_release: 18.0
 {% endhighlight %}

+Note that at the time of writing, Elixir 1.2 has not been released, so that build will fail.

 ## Build Matrix

 For elixir projects, `env`, `elixir` and `otp_release` can be given as arrays